-The COVID-19 pandemic saw education systems across the world close, and billions of children go without consistent learning for months at a time.
-Society wished that the pandemic would only last a few weeks, and things would go back to normal.
-During those first few weeks of the pandemic, no one realized how long it would last, and just how deep the learning loss would run, as billions of children were displaced from their education.
-Now we are asking ourselves, how can we help our children catch-up?
+The COVID-19 pandemic saw education systems worldwide close, and billions of children go without consistent learning for months.
+Society wished the pandemic would only last a few weeks and things would return to normal.
+During those first few weeks of the pandemic, no one realized how long it would last and how deep the learning loss would run as billions of children were displaced from their education.
+Now we are asking ourselves how to help our children catch up.
 Are there lessons we can learn from past learning interruptions?

 This generation of students is at risk.

 According to a report published by the World Bank, UNESCO, and UNICEF: “This generation of students now risks losing $17 trillion in lifetime earnings in present value.
-Or about 14 percent of today’s global GDP (Gross Domestic Product), as a result of COVID-19 pandemic-related school closures.”
-More information here.
+Or about 14 percent of today’s global GDP (Gross Domestic Product), due to COVID-19 pandemic-related school closures.”
+More information is here.

 “The loss of learning that many children are experiencing is morally unacceptable.”
 Said Jaime Saavedra, World Bank Global Director for Education.
 Parents across the world echo his sediment.
 Parents are concerned for their children’s educational well-being and their futures.
 Jamie Saavedra continued by saying: “… the potential increase of Learning Poverty might have a devastating impact on future productivity, earnings, and well-being for this generation of children and youth, their families, and the world’s economies.”